bjh83/Feature-Matching/README.md

 Feature Description
 -------------------
-I am currently in the process of implementing a SIFT like feature matcher described in Brown, Szeliski, and Winder's "Multi-Image Matching using Multi-Scale Oriented Patches."
+I am currently in the process of implementing the MOPS feature description/matching algorithm as described in Brown, Szeliski, and Winder's "Multi-Image Matching using Multi-Scale Oriented Patches."

 Homography Computation
 ---------------------